HMS Solebay (1763): Construction

 Solebay's keel was laid down on 10 May 1762 and work proceeded swiftly with the vessel ready to be launched by 9 September 1763, just outside Admiralty's stipulated construction time.
 As built, Solebay was 124 ft 0 in long with a 102 ft 8.5 in keel, a narrow beam of 33 ft 8 in, and a hold depth of 11 ft 6 in.
 She measured 619 4/94 tons burthen.
 Construction and fit-out cost £9,979.7s, including provision of 24 nine-pounder cannons located along her gun deck, supported by four three-pounder cannons on the quarterdeck and twelve 1/2-pounder swivel guns ranged along her sides.

 She was named on 30 April 1763 after Sole Bay in Southwold in Suffolk.
 In selecting her name the Board of Admiralty continued a tradition dating to 1644, of using prominent geographic features; Sole Bay having been the site of a naval engagement between the English and the Dutch in 1672.
 17. Her designated complement was 200, comprising two commissioned officers – a captain and a lieutenant – overseeing 40 warrant and petty officers, 91 naval ratings, 38 Marines and 29 servants and other ranks.
 Among these other ranks were four positions reserved for widow's men – fictitious crew members whose pay was intended to be reallocated to the families of sailors who died at sea.

 Career

 Solebay commissioned in August 1763 under Captain William Hay.
+She captured sloop Hope 31 August 1776.
 In 1777-78 the vessel was used as a floating prison for John McKinly, the first President of Delaware, who was captured by the British Army after the Battle of Brandywine.
+On 28 January 1778 she chased ashore an unknown schooner near Cape Henry, schooner destroyed later that day.
+On 5 February a sloop ran aground off Cherry Point while being pursued by HMS Richmond and Solebay and was burned.
+On 9 February HMS Richmond and Solebay captured Maryland State Govt. trading vessel Lydia off St. Mary's River, later ruled a recapture.
+On 23 February she captured French ship Vicomte de Veaux off Cape Henry.
+On 5 March she captured a schooner, probably Newport, off Cape Henry.
+On 13 March 1778 she captured schooner Portsmouth 2 or 3 Leagues off Cape Henry.